nztim/logger/readme.md

 #Logger

-Logger complements or replaces standard Laravel logging
+Logger complements or replaces standard Laravel logging.
 It logs to local files and additionally handles email alerts and remote log aggregators.
-Additionally, it can capture messages sent via the Laravel Log facade and exceptions.

 ###Installation